The right to written terms

 People on zero hours contracts

-- an employee – they have the right to a written document
+- an employee – they have the right to written terms

-- a worker – they do not have to be given a written document, but a written summary of both sides’ rights and responsibilities is a good idea
+- a worker – they do not have to be given written terms, but a written summary of both sides’ rights and responsibilities is a good idea